JuL1En1997/Iportal/README.md

   - Permission: `iportal.list`
 - `/iportal tp <portalame>`: Teleports the player to the coordinates set for the specified portal.
   - Permission: `iportal.tp`

+## Permission and Setting for Portals with Permission
+- Default permission: none: Portal can be used by all players.
+- Permission: iportal.use.portalname: Portal can only be used by players with this permission.

 ## Support